 We found 8 family medicine practitioners who accept Humana Open Access near Griffin, GA.

-Dr. Kyong Moon's area of specialization is family medicine.
-Dr. Moon's average rating from his patients is 4.0 stars out of 5.
-He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Kyong Moon works as a family practitioner.
+Patient ratings for Dr. Moon average 4.0 stars out of 5.
+He takes Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.

 Conditions / Treatments